 Nate and Jeremiah: "This Is How You Stretch a Dollar When Decorating"

 Celebrity decorators Nate Berkus and Jeremiah Brent have more than just a few things on their plate.
-Between their adorable 2-year-old, Poppy; a recent move to Los Angeles; a complete remodel of their new forever home; and multiple design projects and décor collections in the works, you'd think they had their hands full already.
-But the couple also recently wrapped up a season of their new show on TLC, Nate and Jeremiah by Design.
+Between the recent birth of their second child, Oskar; their adorable 3-year-old, Poppy; a complete remodel of their new forever home; and multiple design projects and décor collections in the works, you'd think they had their hands full already.
+But the couple also recently wrapped up season 2 of their TLC show, Nate and Jeremiah by Design.
 In it, Brent and Berkus help homeowners who are in over their heads with renovations and use the leftover budget to bring the project to completion (and do it in style, too).

-The couple's bubbly personality makes for instantly great TV, but the show is also full of handy tips for making a dollar go further in a renovation project.
+The couple's bubbly personalities make for instantly great TV, but the show is also full of handy tips for making a dollar go further in a renovation project.
 One episode after another, Brent and Berkus reveal stunningly renovated homes to shocked homeowners who, quite frankly, can't believe their luck.
 Naturally, we had to investigate and chatted with the couple to discover their best tricks for stretching a dollar when decorating.
 If their last breathtakingly beautiful New York apartment is any indication, you'll definitely want to take note from these two design pros.
+These are Nate Berkus and Jeremiah Brent's best decorating tips.

 Make Your Dollar Go Further